Microsoft Azure (Public Preview)¶

 What data does Observe ingest?¶

-Observe catalogs the resources deployed with a given location (region) and collects logs and metrics from those resources.
+Observe catalogs resources deployed at a given location (region) and collects logs and metrics from those resources.

 Figure 1 - Overview of Observe Azure data collection using the Observe Function App